EventStore/documentation/docs/clients/grpc/subscribing-to-streams/README.md

 </xode-block>
 </xode-group>

-The filtering api is described more in-depth in the filtering section.
+The filtering API is described more in-depth in the [filtering section](./filtering.md).

 ## User credentials

-The user creating a subscription must have read access to the stream it's subscribing to, and only admin users may subscribe to $all or create filtered subscriptions.
+The user creating a subscription must have read access to the stream it's subscribing to, and only admin users may subscribe to `$all` or create filtered subscriptions.

-You can provide user credentials to be used by the subscription as follows.
-This will override the default credentials set on the connection.
+The code below shows how you can provide user credentials for a subscription.
+When you specify subscription credentials explicitly, it will override the default credentials set for the client.
+If you don't specify any credentials, the client will use the credentials specified for the client, if you specified those.

 <xode-group>
 <xode-block title="C#">